Lodewijk van Heiden: Commander in the Mediterranean

 In 1826, Van Heiden was given command of the Russian fleet in the Mediterranean (with Mikhail Lazarev as deputy).
 On 27 October 1827, he was the commander of the Russian squadron in the Battle of Navarino against the Turks during the Greek War of Independence – one of the most important sea battles of that war.
-It ended with the defeat of the Turko-Egyptian fleet and the destruction of the feared artillery at the fortress of Navarino.
+It ended with the defeat of the Turko-Egyptian fleet.
 Van Heiden narrowly escaped death when the quarterdeck where he was standing was shattered by a cannonball.
 The victory meant promotion to Vice-Admiral and several more decorations.
 His international prestige grew: the Greeks considered him their redeemer from the Turks.
 In Athens one of the roads to Victoria Square is named after van Heiden.
 There is also a statue, and in 1927 his portrait was on a Greek stamp.

 Governor of Kronstadt

 Greek stamp issued in 1927 on the 100th anniversary of the Battle of Navarino.
 Van Heiden's malleable name is here given as "Van der Heyden".

 At the height of his fame, respected everywhere and by everyone, decorated with numerous European medals, he was summoned by the Tsar to become military governor of Kronstadt (on Kotlin Island in the Gulf of Finland between Estonia and Saint Petersburg) and Reval (Tallinn, now capital of Estonia, then capital of the Governorate of Estonia).
 The population loved him and, as the Greeks did, called him baba (Father).